THCA vs THC: What's the Difference?

 What Is THC?

-THC usually refers to tetrahydrocannabinol, most commonly Delta-9 THC.
-This is the cannabinoid most often associated with decarboxylated cannabis.
-In hemp product discussions, Delta-9 THC is important because federal hemp definitions are typically tied to Delta-9 THC concentration on a dry-weight basis.
+In hemp product discussions, Delta-9 THC is especially important because federal hemp definitions are commonly tied to Delta-9 THC concentration on a dry-weight basis.

 How THCA Converts Into THC